 These findings shed light on the importance of self-control.
-Focusing efforts on properly strengthening self-control skills during the early years can have long lasting benefits for the children, their families, and society.
+Focusing efforts on properly strengthening self-control skills during the early years can have long lasting benefits for children, their families, and society.

 - Provide a planned and predictable daily routine and schedule.